Social Media Addiction Statistics

 Teenagers who use social media for three or more hours every day are at an increased risk of depression, anxiety, and other mental health problems.
 Teens who spend between five and seven hours a day using social media are twice as likely to exhibit signs of mental health problems.

-All teens use social media, but it’s girls who spend the most time online.
-Girls are also more likely to become depressed and anxious, develop body image problems, or become suicidal because of social media.
+All teens use social media, but girls spend more time online.
+Girls are also more likely to become depressed and anxious, develop body image problems and disordered eating behaviors, or become suicidal because of social media.

-First, researchers note that teens, as a whole, are more susceptible to addiction and negative consequences because their brains simply aren’t as developed as adults.
+Researchers have noted that teens are more susceptible to addiction and negative consequences because their brains have not fully developed.
 They also lack significant real-world experience dealing with other people in social settings.

-According to the Centers for Disease Control and Prevention (CDC), suicide rates for teenage girls doubled between 2007 and 2015.
+According to the Centers for Disease Control and Prevention, suicide rates for teenage girls doubled between 2007 and 2015.
 In 2015, 524 female teens committed suicide, an all-time high.
+Among males aged 15 to 19, there were 1,537 suicides in 2015.

 Social Media Addiction FAQs

-Social media addiction refers to an uncontrollable, unhealthy dependence on apps such as Facebook, Instagram, Twitter, and LinkedIn.
+Social media addiction refers to an uncontrollable, unhealthy dependence on apps such as Instagram, X, Facebook, TikTok, and Snapchat.

 People who become addicted to social media experience an intense urge and compulsion to share content and scroll the apps, which takes up an increasing amount of their time and energy.

-Despite the fact that social media is “social,” many who suffer from addiction actually develop antisocial tendencies and mental health problems that interfere with healthy social skills.
+Even though social media is allegedly “social,” many who suffer from addiction develop antisocial tendencies and mental health problems that interfere with healthy social skills.

 If you or a loved one has experienced mental health issues because of social media addiction, contact the experienced team at The Lanier Law Firm.
-Since 1990, we’ve been fierce advocates for injury victims and their families nationwide.
-We offer a free, no-obligation case evaluation, which gives you the opportunity to learn about your legal rights and discover how our law firm can help you take a stand.
+Since 1990, we’ve fiercely advocated for injury victims and their families nationwide.
+We offer a free, no-obligation case evaluation, allowing you to learn about your legal rights and discover how our law firm can help you take a stand.

 Contact Our Firm